rust-lang/book/nostarch/chapter07.md

 Here, we have a package that only contains *src/main.rs*, meaning it only contains a binary crate named `my-project`.
 If a package contains *src/main.rs* and *src/lib.rs*, it has two crates: a binary and a library, both with the same name as the package.
 A package can have multiple binary crates by placing files in the *src/bin* directory: each file will be a separate binary crate.

-## Defining Modules to Control Scope and Privacy

-In this section, we’ll talk about modules and other parts of the module system, namely *paths*, which allow you to name items; the `use` keyword that brings a path into scope; and the `pub` keyword to make items public.
-We’ll also discuss the `as` keyword, external packages, and the glob operator.

 ### Modules Cheat Sheet